rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 ## Message Passing

-Task parallellism is of the two main paradigms of parallel algorithms.
+Task parallellism is one of the two main paradigms of parallel algorithms.
 It refers to separating the process into small individual tasks and distributing them accross the ranks.